 3. Children who are read to tend to have better learning outcomes

 Children are more likely to enjoy reading as they grow older if they are read to as young children.
-This, in turn, encourages them to have more enjoyable and effective learning outcomes as they progress through school.
+In turn, this encourages them to have more enjoyable and effective learning outcomes as they progress through school.

 4. Reading to your child helps them to better understand their world

-Books provide a great window to the world, allowing us to build our knowledge and understanding while stimulating our imagination.
+Books provide a great window to the world, to build our knowledge and understanding while stimulating imagination.

-Time spent looking at pictures and talking about the content of reading material also greatly helps your child to develop language skills while stimulating their curiosity and interests.
+Time spent looking at pictures and talking about books and stories also helps your child develop language skills while stimulating their curiosity and interests.